KevinLiu485/AronaOS/README.md

 - Add `<your_feature> = []` in `os/Cargo.toml` under `[features]` section.
 - Wrap your code with `#cfg[(feature = "your_feature")]{ ... }`.
 - Modify variable `KERNEL_FEATURES` in `os/Makefile` to conditionally enable your feature.
-## Naming instructions
-Generally, stay the same with existing name style.
 # Git tips
 - For a mistaken commit, run `git reset --soft HEAD~1`, it will revert your last commit and preserve your changes.
 - For a brief commit, run `git commit -am 'Commit message'`. `-a` stage all changes and `-m` accepts a brief commit message.